-You are having a problem with your foot, so you go to your doctor and they recommend that you go to a specialist.
-Should you see a podiatrist, an orthopedist or an orthopedic surgeon?
+You are having a problem with your foot, so you go to your doctor, who recommends you go to a specialist.
+Should you see a podiatrist, an orthopedist, or an orthopedic surgeon?
 This variety in specialization occurs throughout all areas of medicine.
 Understanding the differences between types of doctors can be extremely helpful in answering the question: Which one is the BEST one to help you?

-In order to be accepted into medical school, you have to have at least a four-year college degree.
+To be accepted into medical school, you must have at least a four-year college degree.
 Medical school takes another four years to complete.
-Typically, after medical school, doctors must complete a residency in a specialty of their choice.
+After medical school, doctors must complete a residency in a specialty of their choice.
 Depending on the type of residency, it can last anywhere from three to nine years.
-After residency, if a doctor wants to focus on a specific area of their specialty, or sub-specialize, then they must complete a fellowship, which is an additional two to four years of training.
+After residency, if a doctor wants to focus on a specific area of their specialty or sub-specialize, they must complete a fellowship, which is an additional two to four years of training.
 So, a freshly minted doctor has anywhere from 13 to 21 years of training.

 You might notice that your doctor has an MD or DO after their name.
 Either one is qualified to take care of you.
 The main difference is the approach they use to do so.
-A MD is a doctor of medicine, whereas, a DO is a doctor of osteopathic medicine.
+A MD is a doctor of medicine, whereas a DO is a doctor of osteopathic medicine.
 MDs use a treatment method called allopathic, which is focused on treating disease symptoms by using remedies like drugs or surgeries.
-DOs method is osteopathic, which focuses on a “whole body” approach.
+DOs’ technique is osteopathic, which focuses on a “whole body” approach.
 This means they address medical concerns from medical and lifestyle standpoints.
-They are required to take additional classes, usually 300-500 hours, that focus on how your skeletal system interacts with the rest of your body when you are sick.
-The only time most people notice any difference in the care they receive is if their primary care physician (PCP) is a DO because often they will ask questions not only related to the disease process, but questions about your lifestyle and how this might affect your ability to become well.
+They are required to take additional classes, usually 300-500 hours, focusing on how your skeletal system interacts with the rest of your body when you are sick.
+Most people only notice any difference if their primary care physician (PCP) is a DO.
+They’ll ask questions about the disease process, your lifestyle, and how it might affect your ability to become well.

 Surgeons are doctors that specialize in performing different operations.
-General surgeons typically can perform a wide variety of surgeries that aren’t focused on a particular area of the body.
+General surgeons typically perform numerous surgeries that aren’t focused on a particular body area.
 Similar to internal medicine doctors, general surgeons can sub-specialize.
-A cardiothoracic surgeon operates only on your heart, lungs or chest; whereas, a vascular surgeon works on the blood vessels throughout your body.
-Cosmetic and reconstructive surgeons, also known as plastic surgeons, can do facial surgery, liposuction, breast surgery and some types of hand surgery.
-Colorectal surgeons used to be known as proctologist and operate on your colon.
+A cardiothoracic surgeon operates only on your heart, lungs, or chest, whereas a vascular surgeon works on the blood vessels throughout your body.
+Cosmetic and reconstructive surgeons, also known as plastic surgeons, can do facial surgery, liposuction, breast surgery, and some types of hand surgery.
+Colorectal surgeons used to be known as proctologists and operate on your colon.
 Surgical Oncologists remove tumors throughout your body.
 Transplant surgeons perform organ transplants.
-Trauma surgeons try to fix injuries that your body sustains, typically from objects that penetrate your body, but can be from blunt force injuries (internal damage without an obvious exterior wound).
+Trauma surgeons try to fix injuries that your body sustains, typically from objects that penetrate your body but can be from blunt force injuries (internal damage without an apparent exterior wound).
 Surgical Endocrinologists deal with tumors or growths on the glands of your body.

-There are several other types of surgeons that are not sub-specialties of general surgeons.
+Several other types of surgeons are not sub-specialties of general surgeons.
 Orthopedic Surgeons perform surgery on bones and joints.
-Within this type of surgery, many doctors specialize in certain areas, such as hands, shoulders, knees, hips, spines, sports medicine and orthopedic oncology.
+Within this type of surgery, many doctors concentrate on specific areas, like hands, shoulders, knees, hips, spines, sports medicine, and orthopedic oncology.
 Neurosurgeons are doctors who operate on your brain and spinal cord.
-Bariatric surgeons perform surgery on your stomach or intestines to help you if you are extremely overweight.
-Urologists can address issues related to your kidneys, bladder and the male genitals.
-Otolaryngologists, are also known as ear, nose and throat (ENT) doctors, can do surgery on your sinuses, tonsils and vocal cords.
-Ophthalmologists see patients who are experiencing vision problems and can perform procedures to correct these.
-Oral surgeons are dentists who specialize in treating a wide range of conditions related to your mouth, teeth and gums.
+Bariatric surgeons perform surgery on your stomach or intestines to help you if you are overweight.
+Urologists can address issues related to your kidneys, bladder, and male genitals.
+Otolaryngologists, also known as ear, nose, and throat (ENT) doctors, can do surgery on your sinuses, tonsils, and vocal cords.
+Ophthalmologists see patients experiencing vision problems and can perform procedures to correct these.
+Oral surgeons are dentists who specialize in treating a wide range of conditions related to your mouth, teeth, and gums.
 Microsurgeons perform reconstructive surgery under magnification using delicate instruments and exact techniques.

 Non-Medical Doctor Specialties

-There are healthcare providers that receive extensive training in certain areas, but aren’t medical doctors.
-You can see them for certain conditions related to their area of expertise, but they might not be able to treat every condition that falls under that area or have certain restrictions that medical doctors do not have.
+Some healthcare providers receive extensive training in certain areas but aren’t medical doctors.
+You can see them for conditions related to their area of expertise, but they might not be able to treat every illness that falls under that area or have certain restrictions that medical doctors don’t have.
 Psychologists and counselors are an example of this.
-Psychologists have a Ph.D. and counselors usually have a Master’s degree in social work, which means that they are unable to prescribe medications.
-So, when needed, they will work with a psychiatrist to provide this service to their patients.
+Psychologists have a Ph.D., and counselors usually have a Master’s degree in social work, which means they cannot prescribe medications.
+So, they will work with a psychiatrist to provide this service to their patients when needed.
 Podiatrists specialize in treating conditions related to feet and have the capability of prescribing certain medications and performing some surgeries.
-Optometrists can treat some eye conditions, but can’t perform surgery or prescribe certain medications.
+Optometrists can treat some eye conditions but can’t perform surgery or prescribe certain medications.

-With all of these different specialties, trying to understand what each one does can certainly be confusing.
-Hopefully, this list, while not completely inclusive, will give you a little more insight into who is providing care for you or a loved one.
-If you are ever unsure of why a doctor is consulted, don’t hesitate to ask.
-Since the human body is so complex, it is a good thing to have doctors who focus solely on a particular area.
-Although there are so many different types of doctors, each has their own place in taking of patients.
+With all of these different specialties, understanding what each one does can be confusing.
+Hopefully, this list, while not entirely inclusive, will give you a little more insight into who is providing care for you or a loved one.
+Don’t hesitate to ask if you are unsure why a doctor is consulted.
+Since the human body is so complex, it’s good to have doctors who focus on a particular area.
+Although there are many different types of doctors, each has its own place in taking patients.